sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/ledaps/README.md

      new data type in the XML schema.
   2. Change scene_id to product_id in the output XML to match the new schema.
   3. Verified the code supports Albers for CONUS, Hawaii, and Alaska.
+  4. Verified the code support the new 4-character product type collection filenames.